-Randy Alsman is Vice President of Marketing, Investment Advisor, and a member of the Investment Policy Committee.
+Randy Alsman is Senior Investment Advisor and a member of the Investment Policy Committee.
 Randy came to Donaldson Capital Management after building a track record of success over 35 years in private industry.
 Graduating from Ball State University in 1973 with a Bachelors of Science in Accounting, Randy joined the audit staff of Price Waterhouse (now Price WaterhouseCoopers), one of the world’s largest public accounting firms.
 As part of the firm’s new Indianapolis office, Randy spent more hours than he cares to remember examining the operations and financial statements of successful – and not so successful – businesses.

 In 1976, Randy joined the finance staff of Mead Johnson Nutritionals, then a $2 billion wholly-owned subsidiary of Bristol-Myers in Evansville, Indiana.
 (Bristol-Myers is now Bristol-Myers Squibb and Mead Johnson was spun off from BMY in 2009).
 During more than 31 years with Mead Johnson and Bristol, Randy was promoted through a number of positions of increasing responsibility in what felt like nearly every department, including two years at Bristol’s New York headquarters directly supporting the Executive Vice President and President, Consumer Group of Bristol-Myers Squibb.